 In addition to early individual exhibitions of artists such as Paul Klee, Alberto Giacometti, Ferdinand Hodler, Meret Oppenheim, Jasper Johns, Sol LeWitt and Daniel Buren, all of whom went on to achieve great fame, themed exhibitions also helped the Kunsthalle Bern to gain more prominence.
 Harald Szeemann, director of the Kunsthalle in the 1960s, made a mark on art history with his “When Attitudes Become Form” (1969) exhibition, which changed all the rules of curatorial self-perception.
 Fifty years later, the Kunsthalle is still forging new paths, and each director mesmerizes upcoming generations with the gallery’s program.

-Interested in an after-work beer under a leafy canopy, high above the blue waters of the Aare, while enjoying a view of the Old Town of Bern?
-Then the pop-up bar at Kunsthalle Bern is the place for you.
-It also has the potential of becoming Bern’s most iconic summer bar.
+How about an after-work beer beneath a leafy green canopy, high above the turquoise Aare, with a view of Bern’s Old Town?
+If it sounds like fun, then the bar at the Kunsthalle Bern is the place for you.